nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to add a student to a specific group.

-2. ArchDuke adds the student to the group.
-3. ArchDuke updates the student list in the group and displays the student in the group.
+2. ArchDuke adds the student to the group and display the student contact in the group.

    Use case ends.

 **Extensions**

 * 1a.
-The group index is invalid.
+The assign command attributes are in an invalid format.

     * 1a1.
 ArchDuke shows an error message.

       Use case resumes from step 1.

 * 1b.
+The group name is invalid.

+    * 1b1.
+ArchDuke shows an error message.

+      Use case resumes from step 1.

+* 1c.
+The group does not exist in ArchDuke.

+    * 1c1.
+ArchDuke shows an error message.

+      Use case resumes from step 1.

+* 1d.
 The student index is invalid.

+    * 1d1.
+ArchDuke shows an error message.

+       Use case resumes from step 1.

+* 1e.
+The target student contact already exists in the group.

+  * 1e1.
+ArchDuke shows an error message.

+      Use case resumes from step 1.

+**Use case: UC07 - Deassign a student contact from a group**

+**MSS:**

+1. User requests to deassign a student from a specific group.

+2. ArchDuke deassigns the student from the group and no longer displays the student contact in the group.

+   Use case ends.

+**Extensions**

+* 1a.
+The deassign command attributes are in an invalid format.

+  * 1a1.
+ArchDuke shows an error message.

+    Use case resumes from step 1.

+* 1b.
+The group name is invalid.

   * 1b1.
 ArchDuke shows an error message.

     Use case resumes from step 1.

+* 1c.
+The group does not exist in ArchDuke.

+  * 1c1.
+ArchDuke shows an error message.

+    Use case resumes from step 1.

+* 1d.
+The student index is invalid.

+  * 1d1.
+ArchDuke shows an error message.

+    Use case resumes from step 1.

+* 1e.
+The student contact is not previously assigned in the group.

+  * 1e1.
+ArchDuke shows an error message.

+    Use case resumes from step 1.

-**Use case: UC07 - Add a task in a group**
+**Use case: UC08 - Add a task in a group**

 **MSS:**